 4. Ask to See Their Portfolio

 After finding out the extent of the services they offer, take the time to browse through their portfolio.
 Check out samples of the work they’ve done for their previous clients.
 Do they have any case studies?
 Seeing the work they’ve accomplished in the past will help the business identify their strengths and weaknesses.
 It’ll also help them evaluate whether or not the agency can provide the kind of results they want for their brand.

-Don’t stop there—it’s also a good idea to ask for client references.
-Talking to a previous client who was satisfied with the agency’s services will help the company set their expectations when they decide to work with the agency.
+Don’t stop there—asking for client references is also a good idea.
+Talking to a previous client who was satisfied with the agency’s services will help the company set its expectations when it decides to work with the agency.

 5. Check Metrics Used for Tracking and Reporting

 Setting metrics or KPIs is crucial before hiring a digital marketing agency.
-These metrics will help the company demand accountability from the agency and determine whether they’re getting what they expect from the partnership.
-It’ll also ensure that delivery of output is made efficiently and on time.
+These metrics will help the company demand accountability from the agency and determine whether they’re getting what it expects from the partnership.
+It’ll also ensure that output delivery is made efficiently and on time.

 Here are some important questions to ask about performance metrics:

 - Is there a target number for leads, sales, or revenue?

 - What is the cost for each lead or sale obtained through a specific marketing strategy or platform?